 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 2.4 - W. Texas Complete Street Project Public Works Community Development 1.
 Construct water and roadway improvements to transform W. Texas Street corridor from Beck to Pennsylvania Ave.
-FY23-FY26 \$22.3M This multi-phased project proposes transforming West Texas Street from an auto-centric roadway to a pedestrian and bicycle friendly corridor.
+FY23-FY26 \$22.3M Contractor (Cratus Inc.) substantially completed the project on March 22, 2025.
+Anticipate bring the project for city council acceptance in June 2025.
+This multi-phased project proposes transforming West Texas Street from an auto-centric roadway to a pedestrian and bicycle friendly corridor.
 The first phase of construction consists of relocating a waterline from Curtis Drive to Pennsylvania (Phase 1).
 On July 16, 2024, city council awarded a contract to Cratus, Inc. Construction is anticipated started in September and is progressing on time to be completed in February 2025.
 The second phase is the complete street roadway improvements.
 In December, the design team completed the 100% plans, specifications, and cost estimates.
 Staff anticipates awarding a construction contract in April 2025 and starting construction in June 2025.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 2.5 - Streetscape Plan Phase 2 Corners & Pavement Overlay Public Works 1.
-Prepare streetscape plan phase 2 shovel-ready construction documents FY25-FY26 In December 2024, council authorized the execution of a design contract to Gates + Associates Landscape Architects (Gates) to prepare the detailed plans, specifications, and estimates for the project.
+Prepare streetscape plan phase 2 shovel- ready construction documents FY25-FY26 In December 2024, council authorized the execution of a design contract to Gates + Associates Landscape Architects (Gates) to prepare the detailed plans, specifications, and estimates for the project.
 Gates will also prepare documents and conduct studies necessary for the City to pursue grant funds for construction.
 This includes documentation required for environmental clearance in accordance with the National Environmental Policy Act (NEPA) as well as California Environmental Quality Act (CEQA).
 Gates' schedule anticipates 90% design will be completed this year.
 Construction of the improvements are contingent on the project securing grant funding.
 Phase 2 focuses on removing existing raised planters to install new accent planting buffers and site furnishings.
 Improvements will also include new paving, the installation of new crosswalks, and bulb-out curb extensions to enhance pedestrian safety Downtown.
 Preliminary estimates indicate construction costs range between \$3.5 - \$4.0 million.
 OBJECTIVES DD 3 - Commercia l Development DD 3.1 - Implement REAP Program Community Development 1.
 Market the newly expanded REAP Program to interested businesses and property owners in the Downtown.
 FY23-FY24 \$580K Continued funding of REAP grants will be contingent upon availability of program resources.
 The program has awarded funds and facades continued to be improved by grant recipients in calendar year 2024.